 BRASS SEMINAR: Friday, 1:00, RSL 111 (Graham Hall or Bengtson Auditorium)

 BOOK SYNOPSIS: Campos due January 30th; Werner & Gladwell due April 8th

 RECORDING REVIEWS: Blog posts

-- Classical Trumpet - Due by September 9th (comments by September 16th)
+- Classical Trumpet - Due January 27th (comments by February 3rd)

 GRADING: Criteria to include the following:

 - 75% = Applied Lessons : Attitude, Preparation (practice), and Achievement (application of concepts; progress)